Louis Sullivan: Preservation

 When he read an article about the planned demolition in Clinton, he uprooted his family from their home in southern California and moved them to Iowa.
 With the vision of a destination neighborhood comparable to Oak Park, Illinois, he set about creating a nonprofit to save the building, and was successful in doing so.
-Another advocate both of Sullivan buildings and of Wright structures was Jack Randall, who led an effort to save the Wainwright Building in St. Louis, Missouri at a very critical time.
+Another advocate for the buildings of both Sullivan and Wright was Jack Randall, who led an effort to save the Wainwright Building in St. Louis, Missouri at a very critical time.
 He relocated his family to Buffalo, New York to save Sullivan's Guaranty Building and Frank Lloyd Wright's Darwin Martin House from possible demolition.
 His efforts were successful in both St. Louis and Buffalo.

 A collection of architectural ornaments designed by Sullivan is on permanent display at Lovejoy Library at Southern Illinois University Edwardsville.
 The St. Louis Art Museum also has Sullivan architectural elements displayed.
 The City Museum in St. Louis has a large collection of Sullivan ornamentation on display, including a cornice from the demolished Chicago Stock Exchange, 29 feet long on one side, 13 feet on another, and nine feet high.

 The Guaranty Building Interpretive Center in Buffalo, on the first floor of the building now owned and occupied by the law firm Hodgson Russ, LLP, opened in 2017.
-The exhibit space was financed by Hodgson Russ, LLP, and co-designed by Flynn Battaglia Architects and Hadley Exhibits.
-It features a scale model of the building by David J. Carli, Professor of Engineering at the State University of New York at Alfred.
-The Center's exhibits were donated to Preservation Buffalo Niagara.
-The Center, the only museum dedicated to Sullivan, is open to the public.
+The exhibit space was financed by Hodgson Russ and co-designed by Flynn Battaglia Architects and Hadley Exhibits.
+It features a scale model of the building by David J. Carli, professor of engineering at the State University of New York at Alfred.
+The center's exhibits were donated to Preservation Buffalo Niagara.
+The center, the only museum dedicated to Sullivan, is open to the public.